Christine Luscombe, Editor-in-Chief

 ORCID: https://orcid.org/0000-0001-7727-4155

-Filip graduated from his postgraduate studies in macromolecular chemistry from Ghent (Belgium) and Lehigh (USA) University in 1996, after which he carried out postdoctoral research at the University of Montpellier and at Ghent University (UGent).
-In 1999, he ultimately became research leader of the Polymer Chemistry Research group (PCR) within the Centre of Macromolecular Chemistry (CMaC) at Ghent University, where he now leads a research group of 25 researchers and the UGent valorization consortium Chemtech as full professor.
+Filip graduated from his postgraduate studies in macromolecular chemistry from Ghent (Belgium) and Lehigh (USA) University in 1996, after which he carried out postdoctoral research at the University of Montpellier and Ghent University (UGent).
+In 1999, he ultimately became the research leader of the Polymer Chemistry Research group (PCR) within the Centre of Macromolecular Chemistry (CMaC) at Ghent University, where he now leads a research group of 25 researchers and the UGent valorization consortium Chemtech as full professor.

 Filip’s current research focuses on the development of new polymer structures, exploration of powerful polymer functionalization methods and design of polymer materials for high-value applications.
 His team uses a highly interdisciplinary approach to develop industrially applicable polymer materials.
 The main research themes of his research are: